rnoeliab/WRF-GHG-Prepy/README.md

 **1C: Run Inicial and Boundary conditions**

-To start running scripts: A and B, it is recommended to have some files ready:
+To start running scripts: "prep_initial_cond.py" and "prep_boundary_cond.py", it is recommended to have some files ready:

 ```
 - wrfinput/wrfbdy